 - Food: Full board on home-stay/camping (Breakfast, lunch and dinner) during the trekking and 5 breakfast in Kathmandu.

 - Staffs: Leader/Guide and supporters and their daily wage, food, and accommodation

-- Transportation: Airport arrival/departure transfer, Kathmandu to Pokhara and Pokhara to Kathmandu transportation.
+- Transportation: Airport arrival/departure transfer and road-head transportation.

 - Company and Government’s service charge: All applicable Government taxes and official service charges.
 And Crew’s, daily wages/salary, food, equipment, air and road-head transportation

 - Travel/medical insurance coverage personal accidents, medical and emergency Helicopter rescue